Homemade Corn Tortillas

 Instructions

-• Warm a cast iron skillet or non-stick pan on medium-high heat.
+• Preheat a comal (flat cast iron pan) to medium-high heat.

 Nutrition